synesthesiam/jsgf2fst/README.md

 4. Convert to FSTS with `jsgf2fst.jsgf2fst(...)`
 5. Merge into a single acceptor FST with `jsgf2fst.make_intent_fst(...)`
 6. Recognize intents from text with `jsgf2fst.fstaccept(...)`

+## Acknowledgements

+This library depends on a modified version of [pyjsgf](https://Danesprite/pyjsgf).